P200D

 1

-Connect a scan tool and record all active and pending DTCs; note any companion SCR efficiency or NOx sensor codes.
+Connect a scan tool and read all DTCs and freeze frame data, noting any companion DPF or temperature sensor codes.

 -